rOY369/Docs/work/IoT/database_reconnect_feature.md

 - Suppose the local db crashes
 	- In cases where same object is used in both threads, reconnect could take place through the same object from 2 different occurrences at the same time.
 	- The same job with the same outcome could run twice or multiple times in a parallel fashion.
 This is some extra redundant processing.
 - Also even if the database connection is stable, the same task of whether there is a need to reconnect happens every time a database function is called.
-This seems like a minute unnecessary processing/ram we could save by exploring other alternatives/design to tackle the problem.
+It would make more sense if the reconnection procedure took place

 ### Increase in Database functions execution time